CE-Programming/toolchain/docs/headers/intce.rst

     #include <intce.h>

-This header includes defines and prototypes for working with user interrupts.
+This header includes definitions and prototypes for working with user interrupts.

 .. warning::